 Getting the best results out of your Broadcasts means planning ahead.
-So before you start building new Broadcasts it’s worth taking the time to put the foundations in place so you’re set up for success.
+Before you start building new Broadcasts, it’s worth taking the time to put the foundations in place so you’re set up for success.

 Structuring your People Data